DeepLabCut/DeepLabCut/docs/labelling.md

 - **Navigate Through Frames:** Use the slider to go from one frame to the next after you're done labeling.
 - **Save Progress:** Remember to save your work as you go with **`Command and S`** (or **`Ctrl and S`** on Windows).

+> 💡 **Note:** For a detailed walkthrough on using the Napari labeling GUI, have a look at the [DeepLabCut Napari Guide](https://deeplabcut.github.io/DeepLabCut/docs/napari_GUI.html).
+Additionally, you can watch our instructional [YouTube video](https://www.youtube.com/watch?v=hsA9IB5r73E) for more insights and tips.

 ### Completing the Set

 Work through all the frames in the first folder.
 Then, proceed to the next, continuing this way until each folder in your **labeled-data** directory is done.